ruyisdk/support-matrix/Duo/Alpine/README.md

 sudo dd if=milkv-duo-sd-v1.1.3-2024-0930.img of=/dev/your/device bs=4M status=progress
 ```

-Your device should now be able to detect the `root` and `boot` partitions on the SD card.
-Mount only the `root` partition.
+Your device should now be able to detect the `rootfs` and `boot` partitions on the SD card.
+Mount only the `rootfs` partition.

 ### Replace root on SD card with Alpine rootfs
 ```bash